 - Taking in MacKenzie Falls, a 35-metre-tall waterfall that flows all year

-- Exploring Aboriginal rock art and shelters that could be 20,000 years old
+- Exploring Aboriginal rock art and shelters that are around 20,000 years old

-- Eating a hard-earned, post-hike meal at the Royal Mail Hotel in nearby Dunkeld
+- Eating a hard-earned, post-hike meal at the famous Royal Mail Hotel in nearby Dunkeld

 Best time to visit Grampians National Park:

 Visit Gariwerd year round – although expect chilly weather in winter.
-This is a huge national park and people do get lost here, so come prepared with plenty of water and dress appropriately for hiking.
+This is a huge national park.
+People do get lost here, so come prepared with plenty of water and dress appropriately for hiking.